Higher Education for the Future

-Higher Education for the Future is a peer-reviewed multi-disciplinary journal that focuses on a wide spectrum of issues in the area of higher education.
+Higher Education for the Future is a peer-reviewed multi-disciplinary journal that focuses on higher education.

-The journal is published twice a year by SAGE Publications, India, in association with the Kerala State Higher Education Council, and is abstracted and indexed on J-Gate.
+The journal is published twice a year by Sage, in association with the Kerala State Higher Education Council.
 It is a member of the Committee on Publication Ethics (COPE).

+It is edited by Rajan Gurukal.

+Indexing and Abstracting

+Higher Education for the Future is abstracted and indexed in: